auroflow/labelfun/README.md

 On Labelfun, you can:

-- Upload image or videos and create an annotation task
+- Upload image or videos and create annotation tasks
 - Label images and videos right in your browser
 - Review new annotations
 - Download annotations